micro-api/micro-api/README.md

 [![Micro API](https://micro-api.github.io/micro-api/assets/logo.svg)](http://micro-api.org)

-Micro API is a media type for web APIs using hypermedia.
-The specification covers basic requirements for hypermedia APIs that use JSON as a format.
+Micro API is a media type for web APIs using hypermedia and linked data.
+This specification is a subset of [JSON-LD](http://json-ld.org) to simplify processing, so that all Micro API documents are also JSON-LD documents, but not vice-versa.
+Micro API adds semantics of its own.

 ```
 Content-Type: application/vnd.micro+json